 Crops leftover from the spring (if you have a garden now) or the last growing season may wind up spreading bad bacteria and disease if left in the garden soil.
-You will need to remove all garden debris at the end of each growing season.
+You will need to remove all finished garden plants and debris at the end of each growing period.

 Spread a few inches of finished compost over the garden bed soil to increase the nutrients that the new plants that you plan to grow while fall gardening will need for feeding.

-if you want cheap seeds many quality seeds are on sale now to buy at reduced prices from quality seed dealers for your fall gardening project.
+if you want cheap seeds, many quality end of season vegetable seeds are on sale now that you can buy at reduced prices from quality seed dealers for your fall gardening project.

-To get an idea about whats to come in our near future and get more great gardening information see our survival gardening post!
+To get an idea about whats to come concerning our food crisis in our near future and get more great gardening information see our survival gardening post!

-Throughout this article we have given you some tips on fall gardening and even some ideas for growing food indoors,
+Throughout this article we have given you some tips & ideas on fall gardening and even some ideas for growing food indoors,

-We have also supplied “links” to gardening products you may be interested in and other gardening pages to help you get a better understanding of our gardening process.
+We have provided “links” to more gardening information along with products you may be interested in to help you get a better understanding of the gardening process.